kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 ## What is the current state of my Provisioning Request?

-One of the reasons why your job is not running might be that ProvisioningRequest is waiting to be provisioned.
+One possible reason your job is not running might be that ProvisioningRequest is waiting to be provisioned.
 To find out if this is the case you can view Provisioning Request's state by running the following command:

 ```bash